zlatozar/study-paip/ch00/Readme.md

 ### Packages

 _(Notes taken during reading "Practical Common Lisp" by Peter Seibel)_

+Do not forget that Common Lisp standard has just a **flat** package system!
+And because of that there is no automatic reexport because you do not have parent package.

 - Packages are fundamentally a part of the lisp `READER` and not the `EVALUATOR`.
   Packages control how the `READER` maps strings onto symbols.